jjcorderomejia/Project_process_data/README.md

 The project was developed using python for coding the automation and for database was choosen Mysql

-Instructions.
+Instructions:

+Please put the file trips.csv on C:/ path.

-First it is neccesary to create a database in phpmyadmin named "jobsity".  the user is root and the password is ""
+It is neccesary to create a database in phpmyadmin named "jobsity".  the user is root and the password is ""

 Inside the api folder there are the next file:
     create_tables.sql